 As the birthplace of LEGO, the Little Mermaid and Hans Christian Andersen, Denmark has a lot to be proud of — including the fact that it’s among the top 5 countries with the highest per capita income in the world.
 It also has one of the world’s healthiest job markets, with a high demand for workers in the business, science, food and beverages, legal, and construction sectors.

 4. United States

-Join the conversation!
-Which of these countries would you consider relocating to?
-Let us know in the comments section below!
+Which of these countries do you want to work in?
+Let us know in the comments section below.